nagyist/tao-user-guide/src/interactions/choice-interaction.md

 **Step 7.** Click *Done* once you have finish your Choice interaction.

-To check that the question appears to the Test-takers as you want them to see it, review the *Preview* entry.
+To check that the question appears to the Test-takers as you want them to see it, [review the *Preview* entry][i_0020].